A top Nigerian Bank has just sold 100% of its shares after months of complications

 According to a statement released by the Director of the Corporate Communications Department at the Central Bank of Nigeria, Osita Nwanisobi, the terms of the agreement including the full repayment of the sum of N1.31tn, being the consideration bonds injected, had been met.

-The statement released by the Central Bank elaborated on the sale process and the following terms and conditions.
+The statement released by the Central Bank elaborated on the process of the sale, and the terms and conditions that follow.

 The statement partly reads.
 “The sale was coordinated by a Divestment Committee (the ‘Committee’) comprising representatives of the CBN and AMCON and advised by legal and financial consultants.
 The committee conducted a sale process by ‘private treaty, as provided in Section 34(5) of the AMCON Act to avoid negative speculations, retain value and preserve financial system stability.